Ensemble Parameter Estimation for the Lumped Parameter Linear Superposition (LPLSP) Framework: A Rapid Approach to Reduced-Order Modeling for Transient Thermal Systems: Ensemble parameter estimation for LPLSP model

-where, $T_0$ represents the initial temperature, $N$ the number of heat sources, $P_j$ the input power dissipation, and $R_{ij}, K_{ij}$ the thermal resistance and time constant between monitor point $i$ and source $j$, respectively.
+where: \begin{itemize} \item $T_0$ is the initial temperature, \item $T_L(t) = (P_T / C_T)t$ is the linear temperature component, with $P_T$ denoting the total input power from all sources and $C_T$ the total thermal capacitance of all objects (including working fluid), \item $N$ is the number of heat sources, \item $P_j(t)$ is the power dissipation of source $j$, \item $R_{ij}$ and $K_{ij}$ are the thermal resistance and time constant between monitor point $i$ and source $j$, respectively. \end{itemize} The linear temperature component depends on material properties and geometry and can be computed \textit{a priori}.
+For large systems with many sources and sinks, the total thermal capacitance becomes very large, making the contribution of the linear term negligible.
 For a two-body system, the conventional approach requires two separate simulations: one with $(P_1 = 1,\, P_2 = 0)$ and another with $(P_1 = 0,\, P_2 = 1)$.
 In the proposed method, instead of running individual parametric studies for each source, a single simulation is performed in which arbitrary transient or pseudo-random power dissipation inputs $P_1(t)$ and $P_2(t)$ are applied to the two bodies and the resulting temperatures $T_1(t)$ and $T_2(t)$ are recorded.
 Given the measured outputs $T_i(t)$, the inputs $P_j(t)$, and the model equation above, the only unknown parameters are the four thermal resistances $(R_{11}, R_{12}, R_{21}, R_{22})$ and the four time constants $(K_{11}, K_{12}, K_{21}, K_{22})$.
 These parameters are estimated using a nonlinear least-squares optimizer that minimizes the sum of squared residuals between the measured and modeled temperatures.
 In this work, the \texttt{SciPy.least-squares} function is used.
 Although the optimization method itself is identical to that used in the original LPLSP parameter-estimation process, the key difference is that all parameters are estimated simultaneously from a single simulation, as an ensemble estimation rather than through individual parametric runs.
 This results in a substantial reduction in computational effort and overall model development time.
 Once the parameters are identified, they are substituted back into the model equation, enabling rapid prediction of temperatures for new input power dissipation profiles.
 A pseudocode for this algorithm is presented in Algorithm \ref{pc1}.
 In this paper, in addition to presenting the results, the accuracy and computational effort of the proposed ensemble parameter estimation method are compared with those of the traditional approach, in which parameters are estimated individually for each source.